Most Change Programs Fail

 In effect, the senior team tells frontline managers and employees what to do.
 That can work in a time of clear crisis like the COVID-19 pandemic or when all stakeholders affected by change already buy into the business case for change and the proposed plan to make it happen.
 Unfortunately, when it comes to organizational change, both situations are the exception, not the norm.

 Here’s The Rub

 The frontline needs to be involved in change from the beginning.
 Change that is imposed from the top down without alignment and buy-in with those who are affected by the change is doomed to produce lackluster results.
 To really achieve successful change at work, organizations need everybody aboard – it needs to be an all-hands, all-hearts, and all-minds effort.

 When change is needed to catch up or to outperform your competition, make sure you do it right.
 Done wrong, you waste time, money, productivity and risk employee disengagement.

-To avoid being one of the companies where your change programs fail, download Rhapsody in Change: How to Mobilize, Design and Transform Your Change Initiative
+To avoid being one of the companies where your change programs fail, download The Key Steps to Mobilize, Design and Transform Your Change Initiative

 Get key strategy, culture, and talent tools from industry experts that work

 Assess how you stack up against leading organizations in areas matter most